HemalK1412/GameProgramming/Tutorials/Aim Trainer randomize target tutorial code.md

 The range of the x-axis would be (minX, maxX) = (-1, 1)

 Same for the Y and Z axes.

+Then add the script for random spawn you can name it anything you want.
+I have gone with TargetBounds.

 ```.cs
 public class TargetBounds : MonoBehaviour